jdevfullstack-tutorials/learn-to-code/README.md

 After that, I recommend understanding these things
 <https://github.com/xdvrx1/prerequisites-of-computer-programming>.

+During those times, when I was working in a big company, my companion was just this computer.
+So, I had the chance to explore everything.
+And that was pretty much it.

+## The Truth About Programming
 The reason why we do computer programming is to instruct the computer exactly the things we want the computer to do for us.
 But it comes with a price.
 The computer can only understand the machine language but making pure